tommy-mor/spy/readme.md

 ## Motivation

 I’ve leaned on the “inline def” trick—`(def x x)`—for years to debug and develop interactively.
 (See great write-ups [here](https://blog.michielborkent.nl/inline-def-debugging.html) and [here](https://cognitect.com/blog/2017/6/5/repl-debugging-no-stacktrace-required).)
-It’s perfect for REPL workflows: define function args inline, run a test or comment block, and send the function body to the REPL as you tweak it.
-Values flow through your expressions milliseconds after writing them.

 But it’s tedious:
 - Manually writing `(def arg1 arg1)` for every variable is a chore.